codicate/soundcloud-widget/README.md

 ## Todos

-### Fixes:
-- Search bar select text is disabled.
-Turn that on
-- Fetch more songs than just ~10, I know in SoundCloud have way more search result with the same input

 ### Features:
 - Add songs to playlist, and will play them in order
 - Shuffle in playlist
 - localStorage or Firebase to store playlist
 - Multiple playlists and queue
-- Fast forward and backward
-- Miniplayer resizing

 ### End Goals: